 In the Dawn Era, around 6000 DE, dozens of eggs were left in the Coremeen marsh.
-Each egg contained a Graagvrii, a Draconic word for Greenscale.
+Each egg contained a Graagvrii.
 They were left here as part of a survivalist experiment, to see if they could survive on their own.
-The one behind this was Semuanya, the progenitor of the Greenscale race.
-Semuanya advocated survival of the fittest ideals, but more importantly sought to spread his people far and wide, giving them the best chance of weathering the great wars of the Dawn and God Eras.
+The one behind this was Semuanya, progenitor of the Graagvrii race.
+Semuanya advocated survival of the fittest ideals, but more importantly sought to spread his people far and wide, giving them the best chance of weathering the great war of the Dawn Era.

 In the Lith-Crillion Era, gray elves from the world Kriav were sent to live here.
 They were Gwildath colonists.
 They and their off-shoots, settled along the coasts, building grand port cities like Celanil, Nénharma, Cirongwathir, and formidable coastal bastions like Gilthoniel.